 Warming up for exercise

 The warm-up, raises the heart-rate, gets blood flowing to the working muscles and prepares the body for exercise.
-It should be for a minimum of five minutes and replicate the movements or activities of the main session.
+It should be for a minimum of five minutes and replicate the movements or activities of the main activity session.

 For example: for an upper-body resistance training workout, five to 10 minutes on the rowing machine will focus on upper body movements for the arms, back, shoulders and also the legs.